 - the interference deprived her of possession or use of the personal property; and

 - this interference caused her damage.

-These elements are most commonly satisfied when someone takes personal property belonging to another without permission.
-Another form of conversion, however, is committed if someone receives and retains property from someone who does not have the right to give the property away.
+The elements listed above are most commonly satisfied when someone takes personal property belonging to another without permission.
+Virginia Conversion Attorneys often talk with their clients about another form of conversion, which is when someone receives and retains property from someone who does not have the right to give the property away.
 Additionally, if a person entrusts personal property to someone and they damage or deprive the person of the right to use that property, that person may be liable of conversion.
 Wrongfully exercising or assuming authority over another’s personal property even in a bailment situation, which deprives the owner of their possession, can constitute conversion.